 ‘Out of status’ happens when you are not able to stay in the USA as per the terms and conditions of the visa type printed on your i94.

 See this sample i94 which shows ‘Class of admission’ as ‘H4’.
 This means that you have to stay in the US and abide by H4 visa’s terms and conditions.

 You are visiting the USA using a B1 visitor visa and are staying with your kids.
 Your status is printed i94 card as B1/B2 and you are just visiting places and enjoying your stay.
 You are in legal status.

 #2 H1B Visa Status – Payroll not running

-You are on H1B visa approved for employer A. Employer A is looking for a client project for you and has not started your payroll after your entry to US.
+You are on an H1B visa approved for employer A. Employer A is looking for a client project for you and has not started your payroll after your entry to the US.

 You are ‘out of status’ as your payroll is not running as per H1B visa terms and conditions even though your i94 is still valid.

 H1B employers are required to pay you salary on ‘bench’ time.
 It does not matter if you are waiting for a new client project.